marinednadude/Jonah-Ventures-Library-Preparation/protocol_libprep_metag_illumina.md

 **Step-by-Step Instructions:**

-*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located and all post-PCR processing is performed.
+*Note: When possible, PCR set-up should be carried out in a separate pre-PCR space that is distinct from where the post-PCR space where thermocyclers are located, and all post-PCR processing is performed.
 No equipment, consumables, or reagents should be shared between pre- and post-PCR spaces with a unidirectional flow of sample processing.
 This step is post-PCR and thus should occur in the post-PCR spaces.*

 1. Set out Illumina Nextera UDI primers and samples to thaw.
-2. Vortex and spin down thawed samples, primers, and nuclease free water.
+2. Vortex and spin down thawed samples, primers, and nuclease-free water.
 Then tap/flick Promega Master Mix rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
-3. Pool reagents to make final master mix, as denoted in above in reagent mixture table.
+3. Pool reagents to make the final master mix, as denoted above in the reagent mixture table.
-4. Set out template DNA to thaw if frozen.
+4. Set out the template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2 μL DNA template to each well
 8. Seal the PCR plate with foil.
-9. Spin down the plate, and then transport in cooler blocks before placing in thermocycler.
+9. Spin down the plate, and then transport in cooler blocks before placing in the thermocycler.
 10. Run thermocycler protocol.

 ##### Quality control